 Flutter holds the modified new BSD license.

-The KV language is used in Kivy to create and implement widgets and other UI elements.
+The VK language is used in Kivy to create and implement widgets and other UI elements.

 Kivy is most notably known for its perfect support for multi-touch as well as traditional input methods like keyboard and mouse.